Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Discussion

 The confidence intervals from the probabilistic model provide a robust method to identify where the model is uncertain and the ability to exclude unreliable data.
 This also raises important questions about what causes this increased uncertainty.
 Anecdotally, we have seen that occlusions from other people, assistive devices, and limb characteristics that differ from those of able-bodied individuals are among the factors that contribute to model uncertainty.
 In future work, we plan to analyze this more quantitatively using the confidence estimates from this probabilistic method to systematically evaluate the reason for higher uncertainty between individual trials and across different clinical populations.
+We will also optimize the model training and hyperparameters with a unified annealing schedule.
+We will further assess other statistical metrics beyond ECE (global probabilistic calibration) with a unified annealing schedule, larger datasets, and to assess the effects of temporal errors with conditional probabilities e.g. errors as a function of percent gait cycle or errors with respect to joint angle magnitude or joint angle velocity dependent errors, across difference clinical populations.